xvik/learn-gradle-configuration-cache/README.md

 ```

-During the real plugin project migration, the target is to aliminate all such errors.
+During the real plugin project migration, the target is to eliminate all such errors.

 Note that different errors might appear in different cases: all plugin execution "branches" must be checked for
 configuration cache compatibility (gradle will not print all warnings at once - only for actually executed code).